-\\ CoSM was awarded a CWA 319(h) grant by TCEQ/ EPA in the amount of \$120,000 which will be utilized in 2024 and/or 2025 to help support costs associated with construction of Phase 2 of the Sessom Creek Stream Restoration project.
+B.) CoSM was awarded a CWA 319(h) grant by TCEQ/ EPA in the amount of \$120,000 which will be utilized to help support costs associated with construction of Phase 2 of the Sessom Creek Stream Restoration project.

 5.7.5 Management of Household Hazardous Waste